 - Researching and writing content for email newsletters

-As you can see, I do a lot of different things, which I enjoy!
+As you can see, I do a lot of different things, which is great for me.
 However, some VAs choose to focus on offering just one service to their clients (ex.
 Pinterest management) and are very successful that way too!

 Here are 10 of the best virtual assistant services that you can make money from: